Careers360 Logo

 • Diagrams and flowcharts can be used to have a visual understanding of the topics.
 Processes such as the Z scheme and cyclic vs non-cyclic photophosphorylation should be studied.

 • Focus should be given to the role of pigments and the factors affecting photosynthesis.
-Factors are well explained in Class 11 Biology Chapter 11 Photosynthesis in Higher Plants question answer.
+Factors are well explained in the Class 11 Biology Chapter 11 Photosynthesis in Higher Plants question answer.

 • The NCERT Solutions for Class 11 are easy to understand and are presented in simple language.
 This encourages students to know the major concepts and perform well in exams.